maikherbig/PyBox/README.md

 Just copy and paste [pybox_start.py](https://github.com/maikherbig/PyBox/blob/master/02_Fancy_GUI_Python_Editor_Console/pybox_start.py), [frontend.py](https://github.com/maikherbig/PyBox/blob/master/02_Fancy_GUI_Python_Editor_Console/frontend.py), and [backend.py](https://github.com/maikherbig/PyBox/blob/master/02_Fancy_GUI_Python_Editor_Console/backend.py) into your PyBox folder.
 After running PyBox, you should see something like that:
 ![alt text](art/example_pythonGUI.png "example_pythonGUI")
+As you can see, you can simply replace the three scripts and PyBox starts to do something completely different.
+Hence, you can do whatever you want!

 # Which packages are contained in PyBox?
 The PyBox environment was created using Anaconda and the following commands